Ecommerce personalization is all about delivering an individualized customer experience for each visitor to your website.

 Learn more: 8 product recommendation examples for every stage of the customer journey

-Surfdome uses a bright orange banner on the homepage to promote the release of their winter gear, as well as highlighting their range of winter wetsuits and ski products.
+Surfdome uses a bright orange banner on the homepage to promote the release of their winter gear, as well as highlighting their range of winter wetsuits and ski products on their eCommerce website.

 Learn more: 3 surprising ways to drive sales using location

 Killstar recommends products based on the visitor's real-time activity, suggesting products for males or females depending on what the shopper has browsed.
 This allows Killstar to keep new shoppers engaged by showing them products that are most likely to spark their interest, despite not having any historical purchase data.

 Recommending new arrivals is especially effective in sectors driven by fast-moving trends, such as fashion and beauty.
 By giving top billing to their new arrivals on the homepage banner, Surfdome builds excitement around the shopping experience and plays to our built-in expectation that something new must be better than what came before.